-Hannah Montana: The promos for the Forever episode "Hannah's Gonna Get This", spoiled the fact that Hannah ended up recording the song as a duet with Iyaz, something which doesn't happen until the last minute of the episode.
+Hannah Montana: The promos for the final season episode "Hannah's Gonna Get This", spoiled the fact that Hannah ended up recording the song as a duet with Iyaz, something which doesn't happen until the last minute of the episode.

-Heroes: Crossing over with New Media: watching NBC's online streaming of this show's episodes, instead of the broadcast, is only for spoilerphiles and people who click 'Play' faster than they read.
+Heroes on NBC's online streaming is only for spoilerphiles and people who click 'Play' faster than they read.
 Their single-sentence summary for "Angels and Monsters" manages to completely give away the ending of Claire's plotline: the guy kills himself.

 Hollywood Showdown: When TV Guide Channel re-aired episodes (which was 30 minutes), they would pad out the show with commercials to make it an hour long.
 Towards the end of the hour, they would run the first five minutes or so of the next episode.